Please allow THREE full working days for repeat prescriptions to be processed. This does not include weekends and bank holidays.

 Please ensure that you book an appropriate appointment to avoid unnecessary delays to further prescriptions.

-Please allow TWO full working days for repeat prescriptions to be processed.
+Please allow THREE full working days for repeat prescriptions to be processed.

 This does not include weekends and bank holidays.